GDGTC/devfestmn/README.md

 # Getting Started

-This project is built through Gulp, with packages managed by NPM and Bower, so a few quick commands are necessary to get set up.
+This project is built through Gulp, with packages managed by NPM and Bower, so a few quick commands are necessary to get set up after cloning the repository.

 ### Building